Helix-Track/Core/README.md

 The system scripts and tools located in the `Scripts` directory.

-All scripts and tools required for the system to intialize (database, generated code, etc.) are located here.
+All scripts and tools required for the system to initialize (database, generated code, etc.) are located here.

+## Technical documentation

+Documentation can be found [here](Documentation).